jptboy/dockerexample/README.md

     - `sudo chmod +x /usr/local/bin/docker-compose`
     - To test if it worked `docker-compose --version`

-# To run docker image
+# To run docker image and test API

 - Wait for these next two commands, they take a bit.
 Wait a couple minutes for the second one especially
     - Read the terminal output of docker-compose up to gauge when its done since the api wont work before the image is fully setup, and that might require some time